 Our Technical Writing Course is offered based on payment made in full by students.
 No certificate is issued to a student until payment is made in full and WritePoint reserves the right to withhold some or all of the remaining services in response to non-payment of owed balances.

-Payment terms may vary (credit card, check, PayPal), etc. and should be confirmed with the office.
+Payment terms may vary (credit card, bank transfer, or post-dated checks), etc. and should be confirmed with the office.
 WritePoint reserves the right to change the number of payments offered at any time, and without warning.
 Once offered, WritePoint will stand by the conditions it has offered.

 Misrad Haklita often has a “voucher program” with which it offers retraining to new immigrants (often limited to those who moved to Israel within the last 5 years (sometimes last 10 years).
 The terms of the program are defined by Misrad Haklita and/or other ministries and is not within the power of WritePoint to define or change.
 We have no official agreement with Misrad Haklita, though for most of the time we have been running the course, they have recognized our course and offered this subsidy to our students.